fmillion-mnsu/cs485-s24/ASSIGN1.md

 * The Dockerfile you made in part 2 - name it `Dockerfile.a1-p2`.
 * The Dockerfile you made in part 3 - name it `Dockerfile.a1-p3`.
 * The Dockerfile you made in part 4b - name it `Dockerfile.a1-p4b`.
+* One screenshot showing three new CS "projects" added to the list in the web application.
+(This proves you got the app working properly!)
 * The `compose.yml` file you made in part 4c, after changing the port number for the API as necessary.
 You can leave the file named `compose.yml`.
 * A zip file (preferably called `user.zip`) which is a copy of the contents of the `user/` folder within the project after running the example `compose` file but *after* changing the port number.